-Infrastructure Mandate - 1.5% of the Fund Investment Objective
+Infrastructure Mandate - 1.5% of the Fund Investment Objective The Fund seeks a total return of 8% p.a.

 The mandate is a close ended scheme investing in economic infrastructure assets primarily located in North America and Western Europe across sectors such as telecommunications, transport, energy and utilities.
 Seeks to deliver a stable cash yield and diversification, with risk-adjusted returns and inflation protection through the market cycles.